Analysis | GoTo Is a Costly Ride, But It’s Going Somewhere

 The struggle for GoTo is to convince investors that its business model is fundamentally different from Grab, which sports a similar green logo and has been its fiercest rival from the start.
 Gojek co-founder Nadiem Makarim and Grab co-founder Anthony Tan were friends at Harvard Business School.
 Both got into ride-hailing, aiming to turn their platforms into Southeast Asian versions of China’s WeChat — superapps offering a wide range of services.

-GoTo’s proposition is similar, yet different.
-Unlike Grab, it has a multi-use fleet that can deliver food, people and e-commerce products all with the one vehicle.
-Few peers globally can say the same.
-Yet the logistics of any one transaction may not be enough to sustain earnings.
+GoTo’s proposition is similar.
+Unlike its global peers, the company has a multi-use fleet that can deliver food, people and e-commerce products all with the one vehicle.
+(Grab says it also has a shared fleet.)
+But there are important differences.
+For one, the logistics of any single transaction may not be enough to sustain earnings.
 So the Jakarta-based company is betting that a user brought onto its superapp to buy dinner will stay there to book a ride across town, or purchase products online for home delivery.
 And once customers get used to the idea of paying for everything online, they could be persuaded to try out new offerings via their GoPay digital wallets.

 The ultimate prize is in purchase and payments data that would help apps to score customers’ creditworthiness and offer third-party financial services, including loans.
 Globally, however, e-commerce platforms like Latin America’s MercadoLibre Inc. and Alibaba’s Taobao in China have made a bigger success of financial services than ride-hailing firms such as Uber or Lyft Inc.